-It isn’t a pleasant discovery–learning that your loved one suffers from an illness, as is finding out that your loved one is wrecked by a mental illness.
-It is the most bitter fact of Life that takes ages to come to terms with.
+It isn’t a pleasant discovery–learning that your loved one suffers from an illness, as is finding out that your loved one is wrecked by mental illness.
+It is a harsh reality of Life that takes ages to come to terms with.

 So, here are the things I experienced in these past years.
 Things that might resonate with you if you find yourself sharing a similar story.

 Fear is the first emotion that comes rushing at you, hitting you right where your heart beats.
 The startling knowledge that it’s a mental illness, here to stay, is the first blow.
 It often happens that when you try imagining the future, all you see is a dark tunnel, with no end in sight.
 No light at the end.
 No sign of hope.

 This fear can eat you up from within, day by day.
 It gnaws at your mind, your soul and has the capability to leave you completely broken…if you don’t try to do something about it first.